openmrs/openmrs-esm-billing-app/README.md

 For more information on how to get started, please refer to [OpenMRS Frontend Developer Documentation](https://openmrs.atlassian.net/wiki/x/94ABCQ).

-Detailed documentation on Billing Module can be found [here](https://openmrs.atlassian.net/wiki/x/0w2bAQ)
+Detailed documentation on Billing Module can be found [in the OpenMRS Wiki](https://openmrs.atlassian.net/wiki/x/0w2bAQ)